How To Create An Effective AI Policy: A Business Owner’s Guide

 Your IP and data could walk out the door, and you wouldn’t even know it.
 Samsung, Apple, and Goldman Sachs have all banned the use of generative AI tools with company data.
 The problem has just gotten exponentially larger thanks to ChatGPT introducing its mobile app (US/iOS only for now).

 So what do the big tools do with your data?

 OpenAI — creator of ChatGPT and DALL-E, the most popular AI tools — “may use the data you provide us to improve our models”, but ChatGPT does not currently train itself on data you input.
 However, it is possible that they may do so in the future.
 For this reason alone, companies concerned about their privacy (and their employee’s privacy) should opt out of having their data used to train OpenAI models.
-You can do this by filling out this opt-out form.
+You can do this by changing your settings at privacy.openai.com.
 Google, on the other hand, saw what way the wind was blowing with public opinion and opted for a big ‘privacy first’ messaging with Bard at its recent developer conference (probably because they have more contextual data and a larger base to pull from).
 Bard does not, therefore, train itself on any query you put into the system.